MetaDocencia/SitioWeb/content/en/post/reporte-2020.md

 date: "2021-01-05"
 draft: false
 type: page
-linktitle: 2020 Report. ¡Cheers to the great MetaDocencia community!
+linktitle: 2020 Report.
+Cheers to the great MetaDocencia community!
 summary: 2020 is over.
 We came a long way and we tell you about it here.
-title: 2020 Report. ¡Cheers to the great MetaDocencia community!
+title: 2020 Report.
+Cheers to the great MetaDocencia community!
 authors:
     - npalopoli
     - paocorrales
-    - rominapedino
+    - rominapendino
     - violeta
 type: post
 weight: 1